Society of Joseon: Clans, family and marriage

 Marriage was conducted at a young age, in 1471 the lowest possible age was 15 for boys and 14 for girls.
 Men usually got married before the age of 30, women were typically married below 20.
 Commoners usually married at an earlier age than yangban class children.
 Significant age difference between husband and wife was daily occurrence.
 Marriage and married life rituals were regulated by Zhu Xi's Zhuzi Jiali (朱子家禮, 주자가례, Juja garye), but customs were modified according to Korean traditions.
 For example, according to Confucian customs, wedding ceremonies were held at the house of the groom's father, however, in Korea the exact opposite had been the custom.
 As a compromise, a part of the ceremony was to be held at the bride's home, after which they would proceed to the groom's home.
 In Goryeo times, the newlyweds usually lived at the bride's home for years, but by adapting Confucianism this had to change.
 The bride had to move to her new family.
 In practice there were occasions when the couple chose to live where the parents had a bigger need of looking after or where land was more arable.

 Koreans also adapted another Chinese custom, the minmyeoneuri (민며느리), or child brides, when 6 and 7 years old girls were given off to marriage.
 They usually spent the years leading up to the actual wedding ceremony at their mothers-in-law's, where they worked as maids.
 This custom was not widespread and mainly observed by poor families, who could not afford to have a wedding otherwise.
 Because of such poor conditions, it could happen that the age difference between the bride and the groom was more than 30 years.
+However in the late nineteenth century, European travellers did report encountering male children being married, at which point their attire and hair was altered to match that of adult men.
+It was not until the period July- October 1894 that child marriage was banned.
+The age of marriage was raised for men to 20, and for women to 16.

 The most important possession for a Korean family was the firstborn son, or jangja (장자).
 It had always been the case, but neo-Confucianism strengthened the idea even further.
 It was so important that no man could die without having a male heir.
 If they were unable to produce one, they had to adopt (from the same lineage).
 Most of the wealth and land of the family was inherited by the firstborn son, with the other sons getting small portions; girls were denied any such rights.
 Men were allowed to have more than one wife and several concubines.